I come from a management consulting background.

 Unfortunately, the buy side is unable to see inbound marketing in the same light.
 Therefore, defined engagement models are necessary to set clear expectations and pricing.

-When Inbound Mantra was a newbie (we still are), all engagement models were custom.
+When Inbound Mantra (HubSpot Partner) was a newbie (we still are), all engagement models were custom.
 'Scope creep' was a constant problem.
 But, over a period of time, thanks to demanding clients and our increasing understanding of the market, we have been able to structure 3 models of engagement.
 These 3 models have successfully encouraged our clients to think clearly about their objectives.

 If you are looking to engage an inbound marketing agency, these 3 engagement models will help you think through the following:

 - Defining the roles and responsibilities of your company and the agency

 - Expectations from the agency

 - Get a direction on how to search for the right agency

 3 Engagement Models

 Crudely put, here are 3 engagement models that you as a client can delve into while considering an inbound marketing agency.
 To a large extent, the nature of the engagement model is a function of the client's current status quo with inbound marketing.